luclisson/chatBotItech/README.md

 - The technological approach or background of the chatbot used can be explained.
   (should be feasible)
 - The integration possibilities of the chatbot used in an existing technical system can be explained.
-- Parts of the source code are presented as pseudocode (control structures such as loops and branches).
+- Parts of the source code are presented as pseudocode. (done)
-  (not done)

 ## Should Have
-- The chatbot redirects to an employee or provides alternative contact details if a request is not successfully resolved.(in progress)
+- The chatbot redirects to an employee or provides alternative contact details if a request is not successfully resolved.(done)
 - The chatbot used was compared with competitors and the advantages and disadvantages of one or two competitors can be explained.
-  (done but needs to be written down)
+  (done)

 ## Could Have
 - Ensuring the quality of the integration of the chatbot used can be explained by a test strategy.
   (ask frank)
 - A concept for storing chat histories is presented and implemented if necessary.
-  (db)
+  (done)

 ### different bots (in german atm...)